Society for Technical Communication 2021-22 Leadership Series

 The Community Affairs Committee, the STC office, and the Board of Directors encourage all leaders past, present and future to join us online for a time of connecting and learning with our STC CAC Leadership series.
 Holding virtual events will enable us to:

-- Provide a welcoming and inclusive Leadership program event for all STC leaders who wish to attend beyond Summit attendees
+- Provide welcoming and inclusive leadership programming for all STC leaders

 - Focus on community leadership activities